-- (a) Any dispute, claim, or controversy arising between or among members or associated persons submitted to arbitration under this Code involving a dollar amount not exceeding \$25,000, exclusive of attendant costs and interest, shall be resolved by an arbitration panel constituted pursuant to the provisions of subparagraph (1) hereof solely upon the pleadings and documentary evidence filed by the parties, unless one of the parties to the proceeding files with the Office of the Director of Arbitration within ten (10) business days following the filing of the last pleading a request for a hearing of the matter. - (1) In any proceeding pursuant to this Rule, an arbitration panel shall consist of no fewer than one (1) but no more than three (3) arbitrators, all of whom shall be [from the securities industry] non-public arbitrators as defined in Rule 10308. - (2) (Unchanged) - (b) (Unchanged)
+- (a) Any dispute, claim, or controversy arising between or among members or associated persons submitted to arbitration under this Code involving a dollar amount not exceeding \$25,000, exclusive of attendant costs and interest, shall be resolved by an arbitration panel constituted pursuant to the provisions of subparagraph (1) hereof solely upon the pleadings and documentary evidence filed by the parties, unless one of the parties to the proceeding files with the Office of the Director of Arbitration within ten (10) business days following the filing of the last pleading a request for a hearing of the matter. - (1) In any proceeding pursuant to this Rule, an arbitration panel shall consist of [no fewer than one (1) but no more than three (3) arbitrators, all of whom shall be from the securities industry] a single non-public arbitrator. - (2) (Unchanged) - (b) (Unchanged)